 For this analysis, operation of SCR would result in some “slip” of ammonia releases to the environment as well as disposal of spent catalyst.
 Neither ammonia slip nor waste disposal considerations are expected to preclude use of SCR as a potential control device for this BACT analysis.

 Economic Analysis

-Economic analysis of costs to install NOx control is based on the following key factors:
+Economic analysis of costs to install NOx control is not required as the Project applicant proposes to install the most stringent controls.

-Size of the turbine

-Baseline emissions levels

-Controlled emissions levels

-Emission control installation and operating costs

-The cost-effectiveness of DLN and SCR, and UDLN are summarized in Table 14, below.
-As shown in this table, DLN plus SCR is not cost-effective, as it exceeds the $10,000 per ton guideline.

-Table 14: Economic Analysis